Tencent/omi/docs/src/docs/en/communication.md

 - By declaring `data-*` on the component to pass data to child node
 - By declaring `data` on the component to pass data to child node (support complex data types mapping)
-- By declaring `childrenData` on parent component to automatically pass data to child node
 - By declaring `group-data` (support complex data types mapping)
 - It's completely object-oriented, you can easily get the object instance, then you can set the instance of the property or call the instance of the method